Gall–Peters projection

 The Gall–Peters projection is a rectangular, equal-area map projection.
 Like all equal-area projections, it distorts most shapes.
 It is a cylindrical equal-area projection with latitudes 45° north and south as the regions on the map that have no distortion.
-The projection is named after James Gall and Arno Peters.
+The projection is named after Scottish clergyman James Gall (1808–1895) and German historian Arno Peters (1916–2002).

 Gall described the projection in 1855 at a science convention and published a paper on it in 1885.
 Peters brought the projection to a wider audience beginning in the early 1970s through his "Peters World Map".
 The name "Gall–Peters projection" was first used by Arthur H. Robinson in a pamphlet put out by the American Cartographic Association in 1986.

 The Gall–Peters projection achieved notoriety in the late 20th century as the centerpiece of a controversy about the political implications of map design.